ksonj/dot/README.md

 The dotfiles live in a separate `git` repository that is managed via `dot`.
-I've put this together as an replacement to `vcsh` (which probably is what you should be using instead) for reasons I do not quite remember.
+I've put this together as an replacement to `vcsh` (which probably is what you should be using instead) because I was confused with how to use submodules.
+With `dot` I add various submodules via `dot submodule add REPO`.
+When I work on the submodules itself I do not use the `dot` wrapper directly, but usual `git` instead.
+After comitting in the submodule, I add and commit via `dot`.
+So far I've had no issues.

 ## Installation